msafee72/Explainable-AI_for_Retinal_Disease_Diagnosis/README.md

 ## 🏋️‍♂️ Model Training

 The retinal disease classification model (pre-trained using OCT images) is loaded and used by the backend Flask service.
-The model file (`retinal_model.h5`) is not included in the repository due to size and licensing.
+The model file (`retinal_model.h5`) is not included in the repository due to size.

 ---